Dr. Matthew Knight presents: The surprising value of comet morphology

 Drawings of comets’ appearances date back at least two thousand years, making the study of comet ‘morphology’ among the oldest endeavors in all of astronomy.
 While many newer techniques have been invented to study comets, assessment of their morphology continues to hold scientific value today.
 I will discuss how I use specialized ‘narrowband’ comet filters on modestly sized telescopes to infer properties of the nuclei of active comets.
 Such work has occasionally yielded novel insights which are difficult or impossible to constrain using other techniques.
 I will also discuss how similar work can be conducted using off-the-shelf filters on non-professional telescopes, even from sea level in the Washington D.C. area.

-Dr. Knight will be presenting in person from George Mason.
-Join your NOVAC colleagues at GMU, 4:00 pm, to socialize before the meeting or sign on using Google Meet to virtually socialize with remote attendees.
+Dr. Knight will be presenting virtually.
+Join your NOVAC colleagues at 4:00 pm on Google Meet.

 Join Virtually